-Wolverhampton Grammar School is committed to providing the best possible care and education to its pupils and to safeguarding and promoting the welfare of children and young people.
+Sancton Wood School is committed to providing the best possible care and education to its pupils and to safeguarding and promoting the welfare of children and young people.
 The School is also committed to providing a supportive and flexible working environment to all its members of staff.
-The School recognises that, in order to achieve these aims, it is of fundamental importance to attract, recruit and retain staff of the highest calibre, who share this commitment.
+The School recognises that, in order to achieve these aims, it is of fundamental importance to attract, recruit and retain staff of the highest calibre who share this commitment.

-The aims of the School's recruitment policy are:
+The aims of the School's recruitment policy are as follows:

-- to ensure that the best possible staff are recruited on the basis of their merits, abilities and suitability for the position; - to ensure that all job applicants are considered equally and consistently; - to ensure that no job applicant is treated unfairly on any grounds including race, colour, nationality, ethnic or national origin, religion or religious belief, sex or sexual orientation, marital or civil partner status, disability or age; - to ensure compliance with all relevant legislation, recommendations and guidance including the statutory guidance published by the Department for Education (DfE), Safeguarding children and safer recruitment in education (Guidance), Keeping Children Safe in Education September 2020 (KCSIE), Disqualification Under the Childcare Act 2006 (DUCA), the Prevent Duty Guidance for England and Wales 2015 (the Prevent Duty Guidance) and any guidance or code of practice published by the Disclosure and Barring Service (DBS); and - to ensure that the School meets its commitment to safeguarding and promoting the welfare of children and young people by carrying out all necessary pre-employment checks.
+- to ensure that the best possible staff are recruited on the basis of their merits, abilities and suitability for the position - to ensure that all job applicants are considered equally and consistently - to ensure that no job applicant is treated unfairly on any grounds including race, colour, nationality, ethnic or national origin, religion or religious belief, sex or sexual orientation, marital or civil partner status, gender reassignment, disability or age - to ensure compliance with all relevant legislation, recommendations and guidance including the Education (Independent School Standards) Regulations 2014 (ISSRs), the statutory guidance published by the Department for Education (DfE), Keeping children safe in education (1 September 2021) (KCSIE), Disqualification under the Childcare Act 2006 (DUCA), the Prevent Duty Guidance for England and Wales 2015 (the Prevent Duty Guidance) and any guidance or code of practice published by the Disclosure and Barring Service (DBS); and - to ensure that the School meets its commitment to safeguarding and promoting the welfare of children and young people by carrying out all necessary pre-employment checks.